-Fig. 4.
-Possible cages with respect to node u.
+Figure 4: Possible cages with respect to node u.

-The the algorithm is shown in Fig. 5.
+The the algorithm is shown in Figure 5.
+At each level i, each process maintains a neighborhood set u.i.NB.
 As before, to simplify the presentation we introduce a few shortcuts.
 Sets u.i.R and u.i.L are the subsets of u.i.NB that contain the identifiers of u's neighbors with respectively higher and lower identifiers than u.
 We define u.i.rs to be the neighbor with the link of the smallest length among u.i.R.
 To put another way, u.i.rs connects to u's right neighbor with the smallest identifier.
-Note that u.i.rs is \bot if u.i.R is empty.
+Note that u.i.rs is \perp if u.i.R is empty.
 Shortcut u.i.ls is defined similarly.

-Predicate $\mathbf{exists}(z,i)$ is \mathbf{true} if node z is present at all and if z.i.NB is not empty.
-Node u may read only its immediate neighbor states.
-Thus, u may only invoke \mathbf{exists} on its neighbors and itself.
-Observe that \mathbf{exists} is defined to return false if it is invoked on a non-existent node.
-For example, if u is at the right end of the list at level i and u invokes $\mathbf{exists}(u.i.rs,i)$.
-In this case $\mathbf{exists}(u.i.rs,i)$ returns false.
-Predicate $\mathbf{valid}(u,i)$ captures the correct state of the system.
+Predicate exists(z, i) is true if node z is present at all and if z.i.NB is not empty.
+Note that node u may read only its immediate neighbor states.
+Thus, u may only invoke exists on its neighbors and itself.
+Note also that exists is defined to return false if it is invoked on a non-existent node.
+For example, if u is at the right end of the list at level i and u invokes exists(u.i.rs, i).
+In this case exists(u.i.rs, i) returns false.
+Predicate valid(u, i) captures the correct state of the system.
 Specifically, it states that if u exists at level i then the length of the skip links should not be more than 1 and either x or v does not exist at level i.
 The latter condition guarantees that at least one link of u is a 1 skip link.

 The actions of s-Tiara are as follows.
-Action $upgrade\ right$ establishes a link to w at level i if v is not up.
+Action upgrade right establishes a link to w at level i if v is not up.
 That is, this link is a 1 skip link.
-If u is not up, $upgrade\ right$ brings u up to level i.
-Action $upgrade\ left$ operates similarly in the opposite direction.
-Actions $bridge\ right$ and left establish 0 skip links if both nodes being connected are up.
-Action $prune\ eliminates\ the\ links\ other\ than <math>u.i.rs$ and u.i.ls from u.i.NB.
-In case the links are not 0 or 1 skip, action $down-grade\ right$ completely removes the right neighborhood of u.
-Action $down-grade\ left$ operates similarly.
-And the last action $down-grade\ center$ eliminates three
+Note that if u is not up, upgrade right brings u up to level i.
+Action upgrade left operates similarly in the opposite direction.
+Actions bridge right and left establish 0 skip links if both nodes being connected are up.
+Action prune eliminates the links other than u.i.rs and u.i.ls from u.i.NB.
+In case the links are not 0 or 1 skip, action downgrade right completely removes the right neighborhood of u.
+Action downgrade left operates similarly.
+And the last action downgrade center eliminates three consecutive up nodes.
+This ensures that there could not be two consecutive 0 skip links.
+An example computation of s-Tiara is shown in Figure 6.